 A seeker of what motivates the heart, she has a certain knack for drawing complex characters who explore the sometimes painful dynamics of life and love, choice and consequence, regret and reconciliation.
-Though her stories often take place in the entertainment industry, she infuses intense humanity into an industry perceived as lacking the very things that connect us.
-She describes her writing style primarily as that of a “panster,” but concedes the intricacies of the saga have forced her to become a hybrid for the remainder of its telling.
+Though many of her stories take place in the entertainment industry, she infuses intense humanity into an industry perceived as lacking the very things that connect us.
+She describes her writing style primarily as that of a “reformed pantser,” explaining that the intricacies of the saga forced her to become a hybrid, and then eventually a plotter, for the remainder of its telling.

-Heather who grew up in Plumas County, mostly in the small town of Quincy, in Northern California.
+Heather grew up in Plumas County, mostly in the small town of Quincy, in Northern California.
 She claims she started writing “by accident” at the age of eleven.
-One such story later became the completed first draft of The Ties That Bind, hand-written on spiral notebooks when she was in the 6th grade.
+One such story later became the completed first draft of Lockhardt Sound (formerly The Ties That Bind), hand-written on spiral notebooks when she was in the 6th grade.
 She insists this first draft will be cremated with her when she dies.

 In 1999, Heather formed Word Rites Literary Group.
 Along with her then-editor, a talented science-fiction writer and enthusiast, she assisted other budding authors with the benefits of her talents and experiences.
-This is where Heather found her literary voice and honed her writing skills.
+This is where Heather found her literary voice and began honing her writing skills.

 Heather is a member of several professional organizations, including the National Association of Professional Women and the Alliance of Independent Authors.
 When hanging out with friends, she loves to talk story, writing, music, and movies.
-She is a wife, a mother of two, and a grandmother of three.
-Some of her hobbies include music, amateur video production, travel, and research.
+She is a wife, a mother/step-mother of six, and a grandmother of nine.
+Some of her hobbies include music, amateur video editing, travel, and research.
 She spends most her spare time with family.